Having split ends on your beard is often a sign of an unhealthy mane.

 And there are few things more distracting and irritating than being poked by your own scratchy beard all day long.

-What Causes Beard Split Ends?
+What Causes Beard Split Ends

-But makes your beard become coarse and brittle?
+But what makes your beard become coarse and brittle?
 And, more importantly, what can you do to stop it?